-Now of course we're not talking large desert plains with palm trees, more just a small area to remind us of the days Jesus spent in the desert, & a space where we could pause, pray, or play.
+Now, of course, we're not talking large desert plains with palm trees, more just a small area to remind us of the days Jesus spent in the desert, & space where we could pause, pray, or play.

 To make our desert sand tray we used a clean seed tray & some play sand.
 We placed our sand tray on a small table against a wall in our hallway which meant we would pass it every day as we left/entered the house.
 As purple is the liturgical colour of Lent we covered the table with a square of purple cloth before placing the sand tray on top.
-(I should point out that our hallway has a laminate floor so any stray sand could be swept up easily.
-Alternatively you could place the small table in a large plastic storage box which would catch any escaping sand.)
+(I should point out that our hallway has a wooden floor so any stray sand could be swept up easily.
+Alternatively, you could place the small table in a large storage box which would catch any escaping sand.)

 We explored our sand tray at the beginning of Lent last year, & talked about how the Bible tells us that Jesus entered the desert by himself, & we wondered how lonely Jesus must have felt with nothing, & nobody for company, & wondered if he was scared.
 Then we talked about how Jesus would've prayed to God in the desert & how God was always with him.

 Over the next few days as we passed the desert sand tray we: